Do you want to purchase sapphire jewelry online?

 You can see your stone in real-time.
 You are therefore able to see how your stone will look like.
 There are different ring settings available for you.
 These settings dictate what is at your disposal.
 For this case, I chose from the available options which were pink, blue, and yellow sapphires for the center stone.
 I chose between pink and blue for the halo stones.
 The results were just amazing.

 White and blue sapphires are commonly used for predesigned jewelry.
 Since white sapphires are common for diamond simulants, they are common for melee stones on a gemstone.
 They are quite cost-effective as melee stone.
 They are also common in carats with larger weights or which have plenty of small ones.
-Check out this $100 white sapphire cocktail ring that is set in sterling silver.[image]
+Check out this blue sapphire cocktail ring that is set in white gold.

 If you buy from Helzberg, you get a 30-day return policy.
 To uphold their warranty, your jewelry has to be checked every six months.
 This is a similar case to Zales and Jared.
 This applies if you pay for it too.
 Normally, when you pay for a warranty you do not need to uphold it.
 At Helzberg, if you do not uphold the warranty you lose the coverage.